zhuangjun1981/retinotopic_mapping/README.md

 15. sphinx, version 1.6.3 or later (just for documentation)
 16. numpydoc, version 0.7.0 (just for documentation)

+for detailed installation instructions see the install page in documentation (`doc` branch).

 #### References:

 1. Garrett ME, Nauhaus I, Marshel JH, Callaway EM (2014) Topography and areal organization of mouse visual cortex.
 J Neurosci 34:12587-12600.